mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/03.Installing with Composer/docs.en.md

 3. Commit everything all together in a single commit, so the public remains in sync with the core when checking out branches or running git bisect.
 4. In the event that there are non-trivial conflicts in step 2, you may wish to perform these steps on a branch, and use git merge to combine the updated core files with your customized files.
 This facilitates the use of a three-way merge tool such as [kdiff3][kdiff3].
 This setup isn't necessary if your changes are simple; keeping all of your modifications at the beginning or end of the file is a good strategy to keep merges easy.

+#### Database migrations

+When updating Mautic, you may need to run database migrations if there are any changes to the database in the release.
+To do this, use the following at the command line in the Mautic directory:

+`bin/console doctrine:migration:status`

+If there are any reported, firstly **ensure that you have a tested backup of your database before proceeding**, as this command will cause changes to the database, then run:

+`bin/console doctrine:migration:migrate`

 ### Composer FAQs

 #### Should the contributed plugins I download be committed?